-The GRE subject exams can be taken at colleges or universities in the United States (U.S.) or at appointed GRE test centers in countries outside the U.S. The GMAT and general GRE (as well as TOEFL) exams are available five days a week at Sylvan Learning Centers in the U.S. and at other international sites.
-A Sylvan Learning Center is located in South Bend, Indiana (Telephone [219] 254-1055).
+The GRE subject exams can be taken at colleges or universities in the United States (U.S.) or at appointed GRE test centers in countries outside the U.S. The GMAT and general GRE, as well as TOEFL exams are available five days a week at certain Sylvan Learning Centers in the U.S. and at other international sites.
+The closest Sylvan Learning Center to give the GRE, GMAT, and TOEFL exams is located in Mishawaka, Indiana.
+Their telephone number is 219-254-

 A student unable to take the required exam before admission can be accepted only on a provisional basis.
-To have enrollment status changed from provisional to regular, the student should take the exam at the first opportunity after enrollment.
+To have enrollment status changed from provisional to regular, the student should take the exam at the first opportunity after enrollment

 Required Medical Records.
-Michigan State Law requires that all first-time students must supply certain medical records to the school they choose to attend before registration can be completed.
+Andrews University requires that all first-time students must supply certain medical before registration can be completed.
 For full details, see p.
 20.

 Required English Proficiency.
-The language of instruction for most programs on the Michigan campus or at other United States or Canadian sites is English.
+English is the language of instruction for most programs on the Michigan campus or at other United States or Canadian sites.
 Students whose first language is not English and who apply for admission to a graduate program at any of these sites must give proof of proficiency in English before they can officially register for classes.
 Proficiency is demonstrated by meeting one of the following criteria:

-- All education from at least the ninth grade through the twelfth grade (or equivalent) in a country where English is the spoken language and the medium of instruction. - Four years in and graduation from an undergraduate program in a college or university in a country where English is the spoken language and medium of instruction. - Completion of a graduate program from a college or university in a country where English is the spoken language and medium of instruction. - A score of 550 or higher on the TOEFL-Test of English as a Foreign Language. - A score of 80 or higher on the MELAB-Michigan English Language Assessment Batterv - Completion of the Andrews University English Language Institute course Advanced Level II (ENGL106) with a grade of B or above in all sections. - Some programs require higher scores.
+- All education from at least the ninth grade through the twelfth grade or equivalent in a country where English is the spoken language and the medium of instruction. - Four years in and graduation from an undergraduate program in a college or university in a country where English is the spoken language and medium of instruction. - Completion of a graduate program from a college or university in a country where English is the spoken language and medium of instruction. - A score of 550 or higher on the written TOEFL or a score of 213 or higher on the computer-based TOEFL-Test of English as a Foreign Language. - A score of 80 or higher on the MELAB-